dukehootfish/Handy-Mouse/README.md

 # HandyMouse

 HandyMouse is a Python application that allows you to control your computer mouse using hand gestures captured by your webcam.
-It uses **MediaPipe** for robust hand tracking and a modular architecture to map specific gestures to system actions like cursor movement, clicking, scrolling, zooming, and microphone toggling.
+It uses **MediaPipe** for robust hand tracking and a modular architecture to map specific gestures to system actions like cursor movement, clicking, scrolling, and microphone toggling.

 ## Features

 ### 🖱️ Cursor Control
 - **Tracking**: Moves the mouse cursor based on the position of your **Index Finger Knuckle (MCP)**.
 - **Smoothing**: Integrated smoothing algorithms reduce jitter for precise control.
-- **Two-Handed Mode**: Supports using a second hand for auxiliary controls (Zoom, Exit).
+- **Two-Handed Mode**: Supports using a second hand for auxiliary controls (Exit).

 ### 👆 Interactions (Main Hand)
 - **Left Click**: Pinch **Thumb** and **Index Finger** together.